brkarcher/brkarcher.github.io/condor.md

 With four seconds left before the next volley, she swung herself up onto the sagging catwalk and scrambled further up.
 Then, right before the volley was supposed to go off, she flattened herself, and the grenade exploded in a gout of heat and flames.
 It would singe the paint on the armor, or, at best, maybe knock one on its ass.
 But the heat of the grenade's explosion, right in their faces, would overwhelm their thermal scanners, if only for just a moment, and by the time they could see again...

-Sam was two meters above them and ten meters them, pounding further down the corridor and around a corner.
+Sam was two meters above them and ten meters behind them, pounding farther down the corridor and around a corner.

 ---